Evidence Level

 4

-Systematic review and meta-analysis (Ghanbari et al. 2022) of 11 RCTs through July 2020 assessing chromium supplementation effects on systolic and diastolic blood pressure.
+Evidence review and pooled analysis of 11 clinical trials through assessing chromium supplementation effects on systolic and diastolic blood pressure.
 (Eur J Clin Nutr)

 No significant overall effect of chromium supplementation on systolic or diastolic BP.
 Subgroup analyses suggested modest effects in T2DM populations but not in healthy or hypertensive non-diabetic subjects.
 Negative finding — chromium should not be promoted for BP reduction.